 A drug and alcohol testing policy can raise awareness of any concerns.
 It can encourage individuals to take action to correct any problems they have.
 By reducing problems at work the knock-on effect is less illness and staff turnover and increased productivity.

 “Not only does a drug and alcohol testing policy give employees clear guidance on what they can and can’t do, it details what support is available to them, as well as which disciplinary procedures apply”, says David Thomas, AlphaBiolabs’ Managing Director.
 “Importantly, it also provides Managers with clear guidance on which procedures they should follow.”
-For information on local authority testing, or our bespoke workplace drug and alcohol testing programmes and their implementation, visit our workplace testing services pages, call us on 0333 600 1300, email email@example.com, or visit our website at www.alphabiolabs.co.uk.
+For information on local authority testing, or our bespoke workplace drug and alcohol testing programmes and their implementation, visit our workplace testing services pages, call us on 0333 600 1300 or email firstname.lastname@example.org.